PoomSmart/YTUHD/README.md

 ## VP9

 Hardware accelerated VP9 decoder is technically added as of iOS 14 and YouTube has been utilizing it through a private entitlement `com.apple.coremedia.allow-alternate-video-decoder-selection` (All apps are equal is a lie).
-This decoder handles up to 4K, although not all devices that can run iOS 14 get this decoder.
-The old iPhone SE (1st gen) is one example that hardware VP9 decoder is entirely absent from the firmware file.
+This decoder handles up to 4K, but only for A12 devices and later.

-Those old devices don't get `AppleAVD` driver which is essential for VP9 decoding to work.
-Such attempt to load VP9 decoder (inside `AppleAVD` driver) from `/System/Library/VideoDecoders/AVD.videodecoder` (provided that you can extract that from dyld_shared_cache of a new device) will result in `AVDRegister - AppleAVDCheckPlatform() returned FALSE`.
-There is also no reliable way to extract this decoder so that it can be successfully loaded on a device as if the binary is standalone and not embedded inside a shared cache.
+Those old devices don't get `AppleAVD` driver (`/System/Library/Extensions/AppleAVD.kext`) which is essential for VP9 decoding to work.
+The driver availability is checked inside `/System/Library/VideoDecoders/AVD.videodecoder`.
+Provided that you can extract a functional `AVD.videodecoder` binary from a dyld shared cache, you will still encounter the error `AVDRegister - AppleAVDCheckPlatform() returned FALSE` trying to load it.

 ## Server ABR